Eligibilty

 Leaving Early or Arriving Late

-If a young woman needs to leave Oakcrest early, an Early Camper Release form must be filled out and turned in at the busing location on Monday morning before she leaves for camp.
+If a young woman needs to leave Oakcrest early, an Early Release Form must be filled out and turned in at the busing location on Monday morning before she leaves for camp.
 The form should be turned in at the Open Enrollment table or given to a stake leader.
 Please be aware that Oakcrest gates close at 9:30 pm.
 Early release campers must be picked up before this time.
 If a young woman plans on arriving late, she should notify her stake leader prior to camp, who can then contact a member of the Oakcrest Women’s Committee to make arrangements.

 Visitors

 To ensure the best possible Oakcrest experience, personal phone calls and personal visits are not allowed at camp.
 We encourage parents to write to their daughters.
 Campers love to get letters from home.
-Please allow 3-4 days for mail to arrive.
+Please allow 7-9 days for mail to arrive.
 Send mail addressed to them c/o Oakcrest Girls Camp, 5850 East Bench Creek Road, Kamas, UT 84036.
 If your daughter is ill, terribly homesick, or has another serious problem, we will contact you by phone.
 If there is an emergency at home, please contact your stake leader for help with contacting your daughter at camp.
 Please note that emails sent through the website are received by a Women’s Committee member in the valley and not by the camp itself.
 Oakcrest is a wonderful, fun, spiritual, busy camp, and we are confident that your daughter will have a memorable and enriching week.

 Cell Phones and Electronics